-α = number of shares of the new sub-fund or share class into which conversion is requested β = number of shares of the sub-fund or share class from which conversion is requested χ = net asset value of the shares submitted for conversion a = foreign-exchange rate between the sub-funds or share classes in question.
-If both sub-funds or share classes are valued in the same currency of account, this coefficient equals 1

-E = net asset value of the shares in the sub-fund or share class into which conversion is requested plus any taxes, charges or other fees
+- α = number of shares of the new sub-fund or share class into which conversion is requested - β = number of shares of the sub-fund or share class from which conversion is requested - χ = net asset value of the shares submitted for conversion - δ = foreign-exchange rate between the sub-funds or share classes in question.
+If both sub-funds or share classes are valued in the same currency of account, this coefficient equals 1 - E = net asset value of the shares in the sub-fund or share class into which conversion is requested plus any taxes, charges or other fees

-A maximum conversion commission amounting to the maximum issuing commission of the respective sub-fund or share class (calculated on the net asset value of the shares of the sub-fund or share class into which the conversion is performed) may be charged in favour of the distributors.
+A maximum conversion commission amounting to the maximum issuing commission of the respective sub-fund or share class may be charged in favour of the distributors.
 No redemption charge is applied in such cases, in accordance with the information in the section titled "Redemption of shares".

-Subject to applicable laws and regulations, the Depositary and/or the agents entrusted with receiving conversion payments may, at their discretion and upon investors' request, accept the payment in currencies other than the currency of account of the respective sub-fund and/or the subscription currency of the share class into which the conversion will take place.
+Subject to applicable laws and regulations, the Depositary and/or the agents entrusted with receiving conversion payments may, at their discretion and upon investors' request, accept the payment in currencies other than the currency of account of the respective sub-fund and/or the reference currency of the share class, into which the conversion will take place.
 The exchange rate used will be determined by the respective agent on the basis of the bid-ask spread of the relevant currency pair.
 These commissions, as well as any fees, taxes and stamp duties incurred in the individual countries for a sub-fund conversion are charged to the shareholders.